Celine-Coralie-Eni/fibbot/README.md

 Then do move to the fibbot directory and open the project in VScode using the ```code .``` command.

 After this, create a new GitHub repository named fibbot and give it a public access and readme file.
-In this reposit
+In this repository create an action.yml file and precise the neccesary actions to be performed.

+Create a workflow file in the .github/workflows file and update it to contain the following:

+>